MephistoDevelop/ToDo-List/README.md

 # To-Do List Project

-> To-Do List project to manage your times and tasks made with JavaScript and Webpack deployed on git-hub Pages
+> To-Do List project designed to help users manage their time and tasks.
+Made with JavaScript and webpack and deployed on GitHub Pages

 ### Desktop view